Catholic Church in Pakistan: Persecution

 The Catholic Church continues to be persecuted.
 As recently as April 2009 armed men attacked a group of Christians in Taiser Town, near Karachi.
 They set ablaze six Christian houses and injured three Christians, including an 11-year-old boy, who was in critical condition in the hospital.

 The minorities in Swat Valley are fleeing the area as the Taliban have imposed a tax on non-Muslims, the Catholic Bishops' Conference president Archbishop Lawrence Saldanha has said, urging the Pakistani president and prime minister to intervene.
-The government has recently allowed the imposition of Sharia laws in parts of the North West Frontier Province much to the detriment of non- Muslims.
+The government has recently allowed the imposition of Sharia laws in parts of the North West Frontier Province much to the detriment of non-Muslims.

 In 2009, Pakistan is the only country in the world with a "blasphemy law".
-The constitution also ensures that a non-Muslim cannot become president, prime minister or any of the 11 senior most government positions in the country.
+The constitution also ensures that a non-Muslim cannot become president, prime minister, or any of the 11 senior most government positions in the country.

 On 30 July 2009, tensions arose in the Christian village of Korian after pages containing Islamic inscriptions were found in front of a Christian home.
 Muslims then accused a family there of blasphemy against Islam.
-On 1 August 2009, a Muslim mob raided a Christian settlement in Gojra vandalizing and looting houses and causing the deaths of eight people and injuries to many others.
+On 1 August 2009, a Muslim mob raided a Christian settlement in Gojra, vandalizing and looting houses and causing the deaths of eight people and injuries to many others.
 Fifty Christian homes were destroyed.
-Pope Benedict XVI expressed profound sorrow at recent anti-Christian riots in Pakistan and appealed to everyone to renounce violence and take up again the path of peace.
+Pope Benedict XVI expressed profound sorrow at anti-Christian riots in Pakistan and appealed to everyone to renounce violence and take up again the path of peace.
 He communicated this message in a telegram to Faisalabad Bishop Joseph Coutts.

 St. Thomas' Church, Wah Cantt, was attacked by a group of armed men on 28 March 2011 which resulted in damages.
 It is believed that the incident was related to the recent episode of the burning of the Quran by Pastor Terry Jones in the U.S.

 The situation in Pakistan deteriorated to such an extent that by 2013 large numbers of Christians started to seek asylum overseas.